-If the company is wound up at the petition hearing, or if there has been a dilution of assets that was not agreed by Court following the date of the petition, these transactions will be void.
-It is important that a company applying for a Validation Order takes this into consideration.
+If the company is wound up at the petition hearing, or if there has been a dilution of assets that was not agreed by the court following the date of the petition, these transactions will be void.
+It is important that a company applying for a validation order takes this into consideration.

 In some situations, (such as fixed assets being disposed of for cash while the bank accounts are frozen) a validation order can be applied for retrospectively to justify the director’s actions, however, this is not a recommended course of action as the courts may not approve of the disposals.
 It is always recommended that the permission of the Court be sought before disposing of assets.
 The application can be made even after a winding-up order is made.